 With that said, here is my rendition of the Four Seasons Platter I made for our Chinese New Year dinner on Friday, February 16th.
 I think I may have unwittingly started a new Chinese New Year dinner tradition and the guys absolutely loved this platter of goodies.
 I am sure I will get requests for a repeat in the years ahead.

-The other dish representing Spring are these Pan Seared Butterfly Shrimps.
-I found these ready to use butterfly shrimps at the grocery store perfect for this purpose.
-It took me just a few minutes to prepare these tasty shrimps.
+The other dish representing Spring are these Pan Seared Butterfly Shrimp.
+I found these ready to use butterfly shrimp at the grocery store perfect for this purpose.
+It took me just a few minutes to prepare these tasty shrimp.

 I have always wanted to make Siu Mai (Shumai) and so I finally did as a representation for Summer in my Four Seasons Platter.
 They turned out really well and were juicy, succulent, and very tasty.
 The stuffing was a combination of ground pork, shrimps, and water chestnuts.

 For Autumn, I decided on Lobak (Five-Spice Meat Rolls).
 These are also known as Ngoh Hiang in Melaka and Singapore.
 The ones seen here are a slightly different version than these ones because I finally found the right kind of bean curd sheets which were quite crispy when fried.

 Crabs are a favorite representation of Winter.
 They are popularly made into crab meatballs or served as a cold creamy salad.
 Since I found some nice crab legs, I decided to separate the upper legs for another dish, leaving the pincers whole for this platter.
 I left it simple by boiling the claws with salt so as to be able to taste the sweet meaty flesh.
 You can chill these Boiled Crab Claws if preferred and serve them as is, with a squirt of lemon juice, or with your favorite seafood cocktail sauce.